 - Injunction: An injunction can prevent the defendant from participating in the specific act.

-- Declaratory Judgment: This is the decision of the court that determines each party’s rights.
+- Declaratory Judgment: The court’s decision that determines each party’s rights.
 There is no order for anything to be done and no compensation.

-- Monetary Relief: This is the most common form of relief in personal injury law because it seeks compensation for the wrongdoing of the defendant to cover specific damages.
+- Monetary Relief: This is the most common form of relief in personal injury law because it seeks compensation for the defendant’s wrongdoing to cover specific damages.

 The plaintiff can also decide the venue in which the complaint is filed, which determines the location where the case will be overseen.